 DDR5 I3C

-What is the role of I3C Protocol in DDR5 ?
+What is the role of the I3C Protocol in DDR5?

 Temperature Sensor IC on DIMM

-DDR5 hast two IC for temperature sensor TS1 and TS2.
+DDR5 has two IC for temperature sensors TS1 and TS2.
 The purpose of these sensors is to monitor thermal changes in DIMM.
-Each of these DIMM are strategically place at the end of DIMM to get the complete thermal profile of the DIMM.
-These temperature sensors use I3C interface Temperature sensor TS1 and TS2 can be controlled for fan speed changes and ensure the temperature profile is correctly maintained in the DIMM.
+Each of these DIMMs is strategically placed at the end of the DIMM to get the complete thermal profile of the DIMM.
+These temperature sensors use I3C interface Temperature sensors TS1 and TS2 can be controlled for fan speed changes and ensure the temperature profile is correctly maintained in the DIMM.

 Image of DIMM with Temperature sensor.